-Did you know that one of the most fun things about Mardi Gras is discovering the history and fascinating traditions?
-To make planning your Mardi Gras trip even enjoyable, we dug up some interesting facts to share – some we didn't even know ourselves until today!
-Enjoy and book your vacation now.
+We believe that one of the most fun things about Mardi Gras is discovering the history and fascinating traditions.
+Test your Carnival knowledge here and book your vacation now.

-DYKthat, even though Mardi Gras has been celebrated since pagan times, Pope Gregory XIII didn't make it official in 1582 when he put it on his Gregorian calendar?
+- DYK that, even though Mardi Gras has been celebrated since pagan times, Pope Gregory XIII didn't make it official until 1582 when he put it on his Gregorian calendar?